 Cabins and Lodges

-As long as you don’t have a fear of heights, glamping can also take place in a treehouse, which is essentially a log cabin suspended by trees, or even just constructed within a woodland off the ground.
+As long as you don’t have a fear of heights, glamping can also take place in a treehouse.
+It is essentially a log cabin suspended by trees, or even just constructed within a woodland off the ground.
 This dwelling has been derived from treehouses constructed in tropical habitats such as jungles, elevated to keep the dweller away from dangerous animals or even other tribes.

 For a glamping holiday with an injection of style, you can’t get better than a Holiday Hideaway at Skelwith Fold Caravan Park.
 To check availability, tariffs and for any other enquiries, get in touch today.